Top 15 Accounting APIs to Integrate with in 2026

 Open Ledger is a modern fintech infrastructure provider offering embedded accounting capabilities built specifically for software companies.
 Features AI-powered automation and developer-first architecture.

-What it's good for: Fintech platforms requiring modern embedded accounting infrastructure with AI capabilities
+What it's good for: Fintech platforms requiring modern embedded accounting infrastructure with AI capabilities, especially products that need to offer accounting as a built-in feature rather than an integration.

 Key features: